By R Carter

 - Government pushes an anti-opiate public relations campaign lumping chronic pain patients with illegal drug users.

-- Hospitals and physician clinics overreact to CDC guidelines, implement policies of forced tapers and termination of meds.
+- Hospitals and physician clinics overreact to CDC guidelines, implement policies of forced tapers and termination of necessary medications in response to law enforcement crack downs.

 - VA hospitals follow suit.